 Thinking about your family can sometimes bring up strong or painful thoughts and reactions.
 If it all seems too hard and you’re feeling worried or down, or you’re getting upset or angry with your partner or other people, it might be a good idea to talk with someone or get professional help.

-You could talk to your GP or call MensLine on 1300 789 978 or PANDA on 1300 726 306.
-These are free and confidential service that can put you in touch with a counsellor.
+You could talk to your GP.
+You could also call MensLine on 1300 789 978 or PANDA on 1300 726 306.
+These are free and confidential services that can put you in touch with a counsellor.

 Things you can do

-- Are there any special times or things from your childhood that you would like to keep going with your child?
+- Tell your partner about special times or things from your childhood that you’d like to keep going with your child.

-- What experiences would you like to be similar or different in your family?
+- Think about experiences that you’d like to be similar or different in your family.
 Are there some things you want to avoid?
 How will you make this happen?

 - If you feel nervous or unsure about being a new dad, you’re not alone.
 No parent has all the answers – there are always things to learn.
 You can find information about being a dad by checking out our Fathers section and other parts of our website, getting together with other dads you know or attending parenting classes.